crazzfeng/sendcloud-docs/docs/Analysis/reading-analytics.md

 excerpt: Drive engagement with ​​subscriber behavior analysis​
 deprecated: false
 hidden: false
+link:
+  new_tab: false
 metadata:
   robots: index
 ---
 # Email Reading Analytics

-By monitoring metrics like ​​reading time​​ and ​​click rates​​, gain profound ​​insight into audience engagement​​.
+By monitoring metrics like reading time and click rates, you can gain profound insights into audience engagement.

 <br />